torstenboettjer/sandbox/README.md

 exec bash && source ./.bashrc
 ```

-After activation, building a sandbox a three step process:
+After activation, building a sandbox is a three step process:

 ### Tools and Services